Is a timing belt covered under warranty?

 +1 more

-And for your car?
-It’s the timing belt.
-The timing belt ensures that the engine and its supporting parts run smoothly.
 So what happens when your timing belt needs to be replaced?
 Well, sometimes you may be able to rely on your warranty coverage — but sometimes you can’t.
-Read below to learn when your warranty will pay for a new timing belt and when you may need to open your wallet.
+Read on to learn when your warranty will pay for a new timing belt and when you may need to open your wallet.

 Jump to insightTiming belt warranty coverage

-This is how most warranty terms work.
-However, if you’ve followed all the rules and your timing belt snaps for no apparent reason, your warranty should pay to replace it.
+However, if you’ve followed all the rules and your timing belt snaps for no apparent reason, your warranty might pay to replace it.

 What types of warranties cover timing belts?

+You can find many types of car warranties, but not all of them will cover a timing belt.
 Powertrain warranties usually cover timing belts, even though they’re designed to wear out over time.
 Also, there may be situations that void your warranty.

 For example, if you get into a car accident and damage your timing belt, then you may not be able to utilize your warranty.
 In this instance, you may be able to have your car insurance (or the other driver’s car insurance) cover the replacement cost.